mpv-player/mpv/DOCS/man/mpv.rst

 This is done like with command line options.
 The shell is not involved here, but option values still need to be quoted as a whole if it contains certain characters like spaces.
-A config entry can be quoted with ``"`` and ``'``, as well as with the ``%n%`` syntax mentioned before.
+A config entry can be quoted with ``"`` and ``'``, as well as with the fixed-length syntax (``%n%``) mentioned before.
 This is like passing the exact contents of the quoted string as command line option.
 C-style escapes are currently _not_ interpreted on this level, although some options to this manually.
 (This is a mess and should probably be changed at some point.)

 Putting Command Line Options into the Configuration File
 --------------------------------------------------------